nippur72/ifdef-loader/README.md

 Contributions in the form of issues or pull requests are welcome.

 ## Changes

+- v2.2.0 added option `fill-with-blanks` for removing code with blank spaces instead of `//` comments

 - v2.1.0 added support for `#elif` clause.